-Northern Area
+Northern Area (6)

-The northern area is characterised by a single block of ridge-and-furrow extending across most of the enclosure.
+The northern Area 6 (Figure 9) is characterised by a single block of ridge-and-furrow extending across most of the enclosure.
 The ridges are straight to gently curving and aligned predominantly north-west to south-east, with minor variation in orientation where the cultivation adapted to the irregular field boundary.
 The ridges are closely spaced and relatively uniform in height and profile.
 No internal headlands or subdivision boundaries were picked up, indicating that the area likely functioned as a single cultivation unit.

-Central Area
+Central Area (9)

-The central area contains a similarly well-preserved block of ridge-and-furrow, here aligned north-south.
+The central Area 9 (Figure 10) contains a similarly well-preserved block of ridge-and-furrow, here aligned north-south.
 The earthworks are regular and consistent in spacing, though slight changes were noted where the natural slope exists.

-Southern Area
+Southern Area (10)